My Chemical Romance UK reunion tour dates - how to get tickets

 The band announced their first UK performance in nine years

-My Chemical Romance are returning to perform in the UK for the first time in nine years.
+My Chemical Romance is returning to perform in the UK for the first time in nine years.
 The 2000s band split in early 2013 but begun working together again in 2017.

 Following a successful gig in LA last December (their first performance since 2012, which sold out within minutes), the “Welcome to the Black Parade” singers began announcing tour venues.